uchicago-cs/cmsc22000/website/hw/hw8.rst

 Hub <https://hub.docker.com/_/redis/>`__, but we also have the ability to define our own container images.
 Your homework repository includes a ``Dockerfile`` file that includes the specification of a custom Redis image.
-To give it a try, start by cloning your repository inside the VM:
+To give it a try, start by cloning your repository inside the VM (if you are still inside the `redis-stable` directory, make sure to `cd` back to your home directory before running the following command):

 .. code:: shell